fenago/Grokking-Deep-Learning/Lab_1.md

 Neural networks can combine intelligence from multiple datapoints.
 The previous neural network was able to take one datapoint as input and make one prediction based on that datapoint.
-Perhaps you’ve been wondering, “Is the average number of toes really a good predictor, all by itself?”
+Perhaps you’ve been wondering, "Is the average number of toes really a good predictor, all by itself?"
 If so, you’re onto something.
 What if you could give the network more information (at one time) than just the average number of toes per player?
 In that case, the network should, in theory, be able to make more-accurate predictions.
 Well, as it turns out, a network can accept multiple input datapoints at a time.
 Take a look at the next prediction: